w3c/vc-data-model-2.0-test-suite/README.md

 minimal VC-API implementation (example code is available at
 <https://github.com/Wind4Greg/Server-for-VCs>).

-Additionally, verifier implementations will need to be able to verify Verifiable Credentials and Verifiable Presentations signed with `eddsa-rdfc-2022`.
+Additionally, verifier implementations will need to be able to process Verifiable Credentials and Verifiable Presentations signed with `eddsa-rdfc-2022`.
 We recommend that any issuer endpoints used with this test suite also issue using `eddsa-rdfc-2022`.
 Both signed and unsigned Verifiable Presentations will